The Constitution as Applied Philosophy

 • The boundaries of personal and political interests

-• What can we articulate about policitcal forms: ____ocracies, political parties, organizations.
-What are not political forms?
-Families, individuals, clubs, religious organizations, tribes, associations, companies …?
+• Articulate formal political organizations: ____ocracies, political parties, organizations.
+Distinguish organizational forms outside the political realm: Families, individuals, clubs, religious organizations, tribes, associations, companies …?
 How do we make the distinctions?

 A. Text: A “preamble”: Understanding a statement of purpose at face value.